 Below you will find several examples showcasing how you can tailor the experience of visitors browsing your international sites by using CSS classes on your domestic site.

 Please note that most of the time, you will need development skills to implement those changes.
 If you are not a developer, depending on the element you want to modify, you may have access to the source code to make edits directly from your ecommerce back office.
 However, be careful when applying changes.
-If you don’t have minimal knowledge of HTML and CSS you may break your store’s layout.

-- Scenario #1 - You’re promoting free shipping, but only to your local customers.
+#1 - You’re promoting free shipping, but only to your local customers.

 This promotional message is very valuable for your visitors but as it applies only to your domestic market, it's best to hide it on international versions of your site.